 Same tools, same blind spots

 We built prodlint because AI-generated code has predictable gaps.
 Not random bugs.
 Predictable ones.
 Cursor, v0, Bolt, Claude Code, Copilot.
 They all produce code that compiles, passes linting, and runs fine locally.
 But they consistently skip the same production concerns.
-We've been running prodlint on our own projects and on repos people submit through the site scanner.
-The same five patterns keep coming up.
-Not occasionally.
-Constantly.
-Across different tools, different frameworks, different developers.
-Here they are, ranked by how often we see them.
+We've been running prodlint on our own projects and on open-source repos on GitHub.
+The same five patterns keep showing up, across different tools, different frameworks, different developers.
+Here they are.

 #1 Hardcoded secret fallbacks